Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 ### How to update or remove semantic tokens

 Quite simple, find the semantic token you want to update or remove, and update or remove it.

 But beware, if you change the name of the property or if you move it from a `protocol` to another, or if you remove the token, you must keep retrocompatibility as much as possible so as to avoid to break any public API.
 Keep also the CHANGELOG and/or the release updated with some BREAKING CHANGE notification, and also the Git history clean.

-If you update the value, keep also the CHANGELOG and/or RELEASE NOTE updated so as to let yout users know the variables have been changed.
+If you update the value, keep also the CHANGELOG and/or RELEASE NOTE updated so as to let your users know the variables have been changed.

 ### About tests of tokens

 When semantic tokens have been added, removed or renamed, unit tests must be updated.

 We do not test the semantic tokens values as they are, because these values will be generated and keeping up to date the unit tests may be time wasting.
-But for each semantic tokens we check if a subtheme can override the token, i.e. update the `MockTheme` by overring the property with a fake value, then compare it to the `OUDSTheme` or `OtherMockTheme` containing a default value.
+But for each semantic tokens we check if a subtheme can override the token using derived tokens providers.
 If you have defined also composite objects, add unit tests to check if they do their job.

 ### Some note about composites

 The *tokenator* is not able today to generate composites tokens, i.e. tokens which contain by definition several properties.

 For example, *elevation semantic token* dedicated to box shadows are composed by several properties (x, y, blur, shadow).
 *Font semantic token* can be token containing several properties too (weight, size, spacing, font family).
 These are considered as *composite tokens*.
 They are defined in dedicated protocols and files.
 Thus when the *tokenator* generates tokens without managing composites, the file can still be used as is with generated tokens, and the composites are not erased.

+### Particular cases with semantic tokens

+There are some semantic tokens of colors which must not be overridable ; this is a rule defined in the design system kit.
+These tokens are all `colorRepository*` tokens.
+They are only defined at once.

 ## How to use semantic tokens